bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 .. code-block:: python

     from bokeh.core.properties import String, Instance
-    from bokeh.models import LayoutDOM, Slider
+    from bokeh.models import HTMLBox, Slider

-    class Custom(LayoutDOM):
+    class Custom(HTMLBox):

         text = String(default="Custom text")

         slider = Instance(Slider)

-Since we would like to create a custom extension that can participate in DOM layout, we subclass from :class:`~bokeh.models.layouts.LayoutDOM`.
+Since we would like to create a custom extension that can participate in DOM layout, we subclass from :class:`~bokeh.models.layouts.HTMLBox`.
 We also added two properties: a :class:`~bokeh.core.properties.String` to configure a text message for the readout, and an :class:`~bokeh.core.properties.Instance` that can hold a :class:`~bokeh.models.widgets.inputs.Slider`.
 The JavaScript